SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 - Finding the nature of the real self makes it possible to be oneself, without self-consciously trying.
 - Recollection of koans facilitates the ongoing practice of Buddhist meditations in the midst of ordinary wordly activities, once a popular Zen technique.

-## PART ONE THE TRUE MIND: Chinul’s Straightforward Explanation of the True Mind
+## Part One: The True Mind: Chinul’s Straightforward Explanation of the True Mind

 ### Faith